 - Le Marché Saint-Pierre (2, Rue Charles Nodier) 5-story fabric shop.

 - L'Objet qui Parle (86, rue des Martyrs) quirky antique shop.

 - Matières à Réflexion (20, Rue Houdon) one-of-a-kind designs.

 - Rose Durantin (30, rue Durantin) Clothing and accessories by Paris-based designers.

 18eme/18th Arrondissement Lodging

-> Hotel Particulier de Montmartre (23, Avenue Junot) a chic boutique hotel located in a private garden, good for a coffee, lunch, or evening cocktail.
+- Hôtel Particulier de Montmartre (23, Avenue Junot) a chic boutique hotel hidden in a 19th-century mansion, good for a coffee, lunch, or evening cocktail.

 How about you?
 Do you have any 18th arrondissement additions?
 Have you been to this area of Paris?
 Did you find this post helpful for a future trip?